Visigothic art and architecture: Visigothic architecture

+Sant Cugat del Vallès

-Worth mentioning is the small church of the monastery of Sant Cugat del Vallès in Barcelona, from the 6th century.
+The small church of the monastery of Sant Cugat del Vallès in Barcelona, from the 6th century, is a notable Visigothic construction.
 It is a single-nave church with a semicircular apse on the inside and a rectangular apse on the outside.
-The plan of the church follows the early Christian typology and is later repeated in Mozarabic art and Mozarabic architecture.
+The plan of the church follows the early Christian typology and is later repeated in Mozarabic art and architecture.

 Most of the preserved Visigothic churches date from the second half of the 7th century.
 Visigothic architecture also received external influences.
 Variants of the Greek or Latin cross plan are used in the churches of San Pedro de La Nave near Zamora, San Comba de Bande in Ourense, São Frutuoso de Montélios in Braga, and San Pedro de La Mata in Toledo.
 Some buildings, such as the Santa Comba de Bande in Ourense, reflect formal similarities with late antique buildings in Ravenna.
 According to art historians, the popularity of the cruciform plan stems from an interest in Eastern Roman (Byzantine) architecture, such as the exterior of the chapel (mausoleum) of São Frutuoso de Montélios in Braga.
 The building reflects Eastern influence and similarities with the Mausoleum of Galla Placidia in Ravenna.
 The chapel is in the shape of a Greek cross and is built of finely worked stonework and geometrical patterns that may refer to the now extinct Visigothic buildings in Toledo.
 The architecture of many of the buildings shows the influence of Byzantine art in the Justinian and Heraclius periods.
 Due to the close contact and frequent wars between the Visigoths and the Byzantines, direct inspiration from Byzantium is reflected, as Isidore of Seville points out in his work De laude Hispaniae.

+San Juan de Baños

 The temple of San Juan de Baños, built by the Visigothic king Recceswinth in 661, is a three-nave basilica with a transept and a temple vestibule as wide as the main nave.
 According to archaeological research, the basilica originally had two side rooms (diakonikon and prothesis) with barrel vaults separate from the sanctuary, similar to early Christian temples.
 The rich sculptural decoration of the temple, portal, triumphal arch, cornice and barrel vault of the sanctuary recalls the decoration of Coptic and Syrian temples.
 The lintel of the portal leading to the temple refers to the Syrian cathedrals of Turmanin and Kalb Luz.